cacilhas/kodumaro/_source/posts/2022-05-21-why-we-hate.md

 programming languages are built on top of them.
 Everything you need, you can find or build in C/C++.

-But C is much too verbose, everything is tough to get done, C++ is a pitfall of infinite tokens, and both have unexpected behaviour.
+But C is too verbose, everything is tough to get done, C++ is a pitfall of infinite tokens, and both have unexpected behaviour.
 Don’t get me wrong!
 C/C++ are very stable, but they simply don’t behave like you may expect.